PSP-HA is a student team

 experimental high-altitude rockets.

 PSP-HA is determined to launch and recover a two-stage payload-carrying high-altitude rocket beyond the Karman Line.
-Student subteams are created by student research interest area, which include avionics, build and integration, business, information technology, manufacturing, payload, propulsion, recovery, simulation, structures, and systems.
+Student subteams are created by student research interest area, which include avionics, build and integration, business, information technology, manufacturing, payload, propulsion, recovery and staging, simulation, structures, and systems and safety.

 The PSP-HA Avionics Team is dedicated to the design, programming, and fabrication of rocket flight computers, battery systems, and separation mechanisms.
 Avionics works with other subteams as well to ensure all rocket electronics are properly implemented and tested.